github-workshop-octodemo/workshop-from-zero-to-hero/doc/001-organizations-projects-repositories.md

 * your-user/issue1
 ```

-You are not on your "feature branch", where you will be modifying code.
+You are now on your "feature branch", where you will be modifying code.

 **Initialize node project with npm.**